The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Related Work

-These concerns have led to a recent shift in bug prediction research towards the method level~\cite{ferenc_automatically_2020, giger_method-level_2012, hata2012bug} granularity.
-However, multiple recent studies~\cite{chowdhury_method-level_2024, pascarella_performance_2020} have shown that the high prediction accuracy\footnote{Unless otherwise stated, accuracy in this paper refers to precision, recall, and F1-score.} reported by these studies is often inflated due to unrealistic evaluation scenarios, and, when tested on realistic scenarios, the accuracy of these models drops significantly.
-Additionally, prior studies have not differentiated between methods associated with a single bug fix and those that are repeatedly involved in bug-fixing.
-This distinction is critical, as methods that frequently require maintenance---often referred to as maintenance hotspots---should be prioritized and allocated additional resources.
+Although the most helpful models for practitioners would be to predict bugs at the line level, such models, however, do not offer high precision~\cite{wattanakriengkrai2020predicting}, as many lines can be similar just by chance~\cite{grund_codeshovel_2021}.
+Considering these factors, method-level bug prediction gained traction in recent years~\cite{ferenc_automatically_2020, giger_method-level_2012, hata2012bug, chowdhury_method-level_2024, pascarella_performance_2020, Shippey}.
+For example, Ferenc et al.~\cite{ferenc_automatically_2020} showed that accurate prediction models can be built by using different product and process metrics.
+Similar results were reported by Giger et al.~\cite{ giger_method-level_2012} and Hata et al.~\cite{hata2012bug}.
+Unfortunately, multiple recent studies~\cite{chowdhury_method-level_2024, pascarella_performance_2020} have shown that the high prediction accuracy reported by these studies is often inflated due to unrealistic evaluation scenarios.
+These studies have used k-fold cross-validation for model evaluation, which is prone to leakage between train and test data due to the time-sensitive nature of bug prediction data.
+And when tested on realistic scenarios, the accuracy of these models drops significantly~\cite{chowdhury_method-level_2024, pascarella_performance_2020}.

-\emph{Motivated by this important gap in prior research, this paper focuses exclusively on source code methods that have been associated with bugs more than once.
+Additionally, prior studies have not distinguished between methods involved in a single bug fix and those repeatedly involved in bug fixing.
+This distinction is critical because methods that frequently require maintenance—often referred to as maintenance hotspots—should be prioritized and allocated additional resources.
+Moreover, such methods may be more distinctive than ordinary bug-prone methods, a property that could be leveraged by prediction models to improve their accuracy. \emph{Motivated by this important gap in prior research, this paper focuses exclusively on source code methods that have been associated with bugs more than once.
 We investigate whether these methods exhibit distinct characteristics and whether they can be identified early in their lifecycle.}